shoaibiftikhar/Retail-Sales-Analysis/README.md

 ORDER BY 1
 ```

-7. **Write a SQL query to calculate the average sale for each month.
-Find out best selling month in each year**:
+7. **Write a SQL query to find the average monthly sales and highlight the top-performing month every year.**:
 ```sql
 SELECT
        year,